geniot/digger/README.md

 ![Digger](screenshots/main.png)

 [Digger](https://www.digger.org/) is a classic game.
-This clone is a complete rewrite of it, although I used the original graphics.
+This clone is a complete rewrite of it, although I used the original graphics and sounds.

 From the player's perspective the main difference with the original game is that this Digger has pixel-perfect
 precision: